-- The drivers were told to drive slowly and carefully and to take detour to find the better roads. - More children who were not accepted were told to wait until there would be enough transport means. - Much money spent to repair the broken roofs and ceilings, so everything was solved to improve the children's welfare. - Khmer Association for Development (KAD) always appealed to the rural community people for sending their children to school while they reach the school ages. - Monthly meetings were held in which all children's parents or guardians were invited to participate in order to disseminate information of their children's education.
+- The drivers were told to drive slowly and carefully and to take detour to find the better roads. - Much money spent to repair the broken roofs and ceilings, so everything was solved to improve the children's welfare. - Khmer Association for Development (KAD) always appealed to the rural community people for sending their children to school while they reach the school ages. - Monthly meetings were held in which all children's parents or guardians were invited to participate in order to disseminate information of their children's education.